 Winner: Stormrider 95.

 The Stormrider transitions between turn shapes with a fluidity that the Enforcer can't match.
 Short turns, medium arcs, GS-style sweepers — the Stormrider adjusts without resistance.
-Its lighter weight and single-metal construction let the ski respond to subtle input rather than demanding forceful input.
+Its lighter weight lets the ski respond to subtle input rather than demanding forceful input.

 The Enforcer has a preferred turn shape — a strong, medium-radius arc where you drive it through the bottom of the turn.
 It can do short turns, but it doesn't love them.
 It can do long turns, but it really comes alive in that medium-radius sweet spot.
 The Stormrider is agnostic.
 The Enforcer has opinions.